 Morning?
 What’s morning?
 The days seem to start at all different times, and my “morning skincare routine” now happens anytime I remember to fit it in!
 I’m still using the same products, except I’ve added the Chanel Hydra Beauty for extra hydration.
 With breastfeeding, I want to make sure to add in some extra hydration from the outside in, along with the inside out.

-At the moment, I try to grab a probiotic/prebiotic and some alkaline water right before I feed [the baby] in the morning.
+At the moment, I try to grab a probiotic/prebiotic and some alkaline water right before I feed my baby in the morning.
 Then, I stock up on bottled Supa Dupa Greens from Juice Generation and quick frozen smoothies from Daily Harvest, so I can grab a quick breakfast as I head to work.
-And, yes.
-Coffee always.
+And, yes, coffee always.
 I can barely hook up my pump without coffee.

 My evening skincare routine is always a priority.
 It is one of the only times in my day that I truly dedicate to winding down and giving myself a minute to decompress.
 I start with a hot shower and an essential oil body wash made of patchouli and lavender.
 Post-pregnancy I have been loving the pH-balanced Healthy Hoohoo and then lathering on Drunk Elephant’s Sili oil (a DE body product that’s not available yet but coming soon!) before drying off to help maintain moisture.
 Then I top it off with Sisley’s Restorative Fluid Body Cream (which smells delicious).
-For face, I use Sisley’s Detoxifying Nighttime Treatment topped with Drunk Elephant’s Virgin Marula Oil and give myself an indulgent GloPro infrared micro-needling session once a week to help myself the “appearance” of being well rested.
+For face, I use Sisley’s Detoxifying Nighttime Treatment topped with Drunk Elephant’s Virgin Marula Oil and give myself an indulgent GloPRO infrared microneedling session once a week to help give myself the appearance of being well-rested.

-During pregnancy I took L-methylfolate, a light prenatal vitamin, and vitamin C. I am still taking the same supplements I took during pregnancy, plus magnesium (for muscle recovery), Vitamin D (liquid—to help prevent post-partum and seasonal affective disorder), and biotin (increases the rate of hair growth—for more on this, see HAIR).
+During pregnancy I took L-methylfolate, a light prenatal vitamin, and vitamin C. I am still taking the same supplements I took during pregnancy, plus magnesium (for muscle recovery), vitamin D (liquid—to help prevent post-partum and seasonal affective disorder), and biotin (increases the rate of hair growth).

-I definitely altered my workouts for each trimester, and changed my schedule dramatically after my 7th month of pregnancy to focusing solely on strength and low impact cardio.
+I definitely altered my workouts for each trimester, and changed my schedule dramatically after my seventh month of pregnancy to focus solely on strength and low-impact cardio.
 Now, I am ramping up gradually (for me) and am careful with adding impact and focused abdominal exercises.
-Dancing feels amazing and slow, focused strength and ab work is so necessary to rebuild my deep core stabilizers and pelvic floor.
+Dancing feels amazing and slow; focused strength and ab work is so necessary to rebuild my deep core stabilizers and pelvic floor.
 I am surprised at how weak my upper body is and how much more difficult full-body exercises feel.
-I have to focus intensely on engaging my TVA (transverse abominus muscles) where it seemed like second nature before giving birth.
+I have to focus intensely on engaging my TVA (transverse abominus muscles) whereas it seemed like second nature before giving birth.
 Oh—and my body heat rises much more quickly these days.
 Not to mention the double sports bra situation.
 Fun fact: sagging breasts happen from over-stretched ligaments due to lack of support, not breast feeding!
 Make sure to support that extra weight appropriately!

 DERMATOLOGIST OR FACIALIST:

-Well, sleep has been the biggest change post baby.
+Well, sleep has been the biggest change post-baby.
 I am someone that needs a lot of sleep to recover.
 I always have.
 And that has (not surprisingly) been much more difficult these days.
-Also, I have to admit, it is much more difficult to find time to work out when it’s outside the scope of my work.
+Also, I have to admit, it’s much more difficult to find time to work out when it’s outside the scope of my work.
 Between feedings, work, and commuting, I am finding it difficult to carve out time for myself to exercise, but I make it happen.
 It just means that I have to sacrifice a few blowouts and manicures.
-Or maybe… all of them.
+Or maybe…all of them.
 For now, it’s worth it!